PowerShell Fundamentals Knowledge Test Challenge

 , andelse

 blocks to control which sections of your script run based on specific criteria.
 Conditional logic allows your automation to make decisions - like checking if a service is running or if a file exists - before proceeding.
-Mastering conditionals means your scripts can react intelligently to different scenarios.
-Control Flow with Conditional Statements - Employ Looping Constructs - Loops such as
+Mastering conditionals means your scripts can react intelligently to different scenarios. - Employ Looping Constructs - Loops such as

 for